meredith705/wdl_workflows/README.md

 ```

 # WDL Input Files
-Download the yak parental count files, phased GIAB hg002 v hg38 truthset vcf, hg38 assembly, and wdl inputs.json.
-These are downloaded outside of the WDL because they are used over and over for each WDL execution.
+Download the yak parental count files, phased GIAB_hg002_v_hg38_truthset.vcf, and hg38 assembly.
+These are downloaded outside of the WDL and are re-used in each WDL execution.
 The files and paths in inputs.json can be updated as needed.
 The inputs.json file assumes the input data is a subdirectory of the shasta_eval working directory where the wdl will be executed.
 ```
 cd shasta_eval